realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 ### Connections

-Both the Neo4j driver and the Postgres connection are cached with `@st.cache_resource`.
+Both the Neo4j driver and the Lakebase connection are cached with `@st.cache_resource`.
 This means they're created once when the application starts and reused on every refresh, rather than opening a new connection every three seconds:

 ```python
 @st.cache_resource